andrewspode/spodeme/index.md

 ![A tired and ill Andrew Spode at his desk.](/assets/img/Andrew-Spode-at-Desk.jpg "A tired and ill Andrew Spode at his desk.")

 Hi!
 I'm Andrew Spode.
-I'm a former technology journalist _(amongst other things)_ who has somehow found himself as a middle aged man, rummaging through piles of scrap looking for things worth restoring and refurbishing to sell on eBay.
+I'm a former technology journalist _(amongst other things)_ who has somehow found himself as a middle-aged man, rummaging through piles of scrap looking for things worth restoring and refurbishing to sell on eBay.

 Almost everything I sell was destined to be chopped up with an axe and never to be seen again.
 I work very hard to help the growing number of people interested in retro computing and gaming.
 The revival of this website, is so that I can share my experience and knowledge with those that have the time and skills to do these things for themselves but don't want to pay for my help.